peterzinho16/personal-finance-management/backlog.md

 # Backlog project

+### Refactor resume > installments

+Divide the installments into two different views:
+- **Installments pending** - List of installments that are pending to be full paid
+- **Installments full-paid** - List of installments that are full paid

 ### Styles and script importation

-Download CSS/JS files to be consumed as local assets from resources
+Download CSS/JS files to be consumed as local assets from resources ✅ - 17/10/25

 ### Chart view
 - Update the chart queries considering the new column conversionToPen ✅ - 11/05/25